33vamshi33/techscope/replit.md

 ## Overview

-This is a full-stack tech news aggregation application built with React and Express.
-The application displays curated tech articles from various sources with filtering, search, and social interaction features.
-It uses a modern tech stack with TypeScript, Tailwind CSS for styling, shadcn/ui components, and Drizzle ORM for database operations.
+This is a vibrant tech blog aggregator called TechScope that curates content from major technology companies and presents their concepts in an engaging, fun, and easily digestible format for tech enthusiasts.
+The application features a modern design inspired by Product Hunt and The Verge, with interactive content cards, working navigation, and article detail pages.

 ## User Preferences